noahwilliamsson/openspotify/README.txt

   to link against libopenspotify.

 include/
-- Only contains <spotify/api.h>
+- Only contains <spotify/api.h> from libspotify 0.0.2

 libopenspotify/
-- The libspotify clone, built as a shared library on Unix and as a static library on Windows
+- The libspotify clone, built as a shared library on Unix and with static and shared (.DLL) release and debug targets on Windows

 openspotify-simple/
-- Test client that login and logouts twice
+- Test code that simply logs in and out twice

 win32/
-- Bundled openssl and zlib headers and libraries for Windows
+- Bundled openssl, zlib and jpeglib headers and libraries for Windows